 I didn’t want to give my kids food with that ingredient list and especially food that was in a can that is likely lined with BPA.
 Kids don’t need added synthetic hormones.

 So what did this crazy crunchy mama do?
 I made my own healthy Spaghetti O’s!

 As it turns out, Spaghetti O’s are not so hard to make.
 I mean think about it.
 It’s essentially spaghetti or tomato soup with noodles!
 There’s a bit of seasoning work that obviously makes things unique but it really is a pretty simple dish.

 Most of the ingredients are similar to the canned Spaghetti O’s (well if the real ingredients had been used) but you’ll notice I did not use cheddar cheese.
 I don’t have a problem with cheese in fact I do love it but I wanted to use something that I always have on had, dissolves a bit easier than cheese, and has a great nutrient profile.

 What do I use instead?
 Nutritional yeast!
 Nutritional yeast is most known for it’s B-complex vitamins.
 It also just so happens to have a cheesy taste so it’s a great substitute!

-Plus if you are dairy free or vegan, it means you can make these healthy Spaghetti O’s (I use milk and butter but you could sub in your milk alternative and use coconut oil instead).
+If you are dairy free or vegan, you can still make these healthy Spaghetti O’s!
+All you need to do is swap the milk for your favorite milk alternative and swap the butter for coconut oil!
 I also use stevia in place of sugar (or the above mentioned HFCS).